calebgeniesse/calebgeniesse.github.io/research.md

 ### Background

-My background includes education, training, and research in distinct but complementary scientific disciplines.
-Specific projects have included developing theoretical and computational models, tools, and approaches for studying biophysical systems: from atomistic simulations of proteins to whole-brain neuroimaging data.
+I earned my BS in [Molecular and Cellular Biology](https://mcb.illinois.edu/) from the [University of Illinois Urbana-Champaign](https://illinois.edu).
+For the most part, my research since has shared the common theme of building computational and data-driven models of biophysical systems.
+But different projects have taken my research across disparate scales and domains of biology: from the atomic scale of protein and RNA, to the cellular scale of biological neural networks, and now, to the whole-brain scale of functional neuroimaging data.

-I earned my BS in [Molecular and Cellular Biology](https://mcb.illinois.edu/) from the [University of Illinois Urbana-Champaign](https://illinois.edu), and prior to graduate school, I worked as a research programmer developing computational methods and citizen science biochemistry platforms for RNA structure design.
+I found my first real experience in computational research after finishing my undergraduate degree and prior to graduate school, working as a research programmer developing computational methods and citizen science biochemistry platforms for RNA structure design.
+Later, during my first year of graduate school, I had the opportunity to try out several different areas of research through lab rotations.
+Specific projects included analyzing computer simulations and experimental measurements of GPCR protein dynamics, curating a deep learning benchmark for clinical drug toxicity prediction based on clinical trial data, and developing computational models to study the dynamics of modular attractor neural networks.

-During my first year of graduate school, I had the opportunity to try out several different areas of research (and scales of biology) through lab rotations.
-My projects included analyzing computer simulations and experimental measurements of GPCR protein dynamics, curating a deep learning benchmark for clinical drug toxicity prediction based on clinical trial data, and developing computational models to study the dynamics of modular attractor neural networks.
-Though I took a little longer than most, I found my home during a fourth rotation, exploring functional whole-brain imaging data using the Mapper algorithm from topological data analysis.
+I finally found my home during a fourth rotation, exploring functional whole-brain imaging data using the Mapper algorithm from topological data analysis.